Alukardd/blackhole/_posts/2014-03-28-tutorial-files.md

 How is it imlemented?

-Actually, `BH_LOG` macro returns functional object, which accepts variadic pack that is analizyd in three ways (fourth is on the way).
+Actually, `BH_LOG` macro returns functional object, which accepts variadic pack that is analizyd in four ways.

 First way is to explicitly create attributes objects using helper `attributes::make` function:
 {% highlight c++ %}